-If you’re considering investing in this type of healthy cookware, know that it might be on the pricier side of things for the real deal cookware.
+If you're considering investing in this type of healthy cooking material, know that it might be on the pricier side of things for the real deal cookware.
 It is an investment that will last you a while, though!

 If you want to preserve your ceramic cookware for as long as possible - handwash it to protect it's non-stick properties.

 - Don't heat up a ceramic pan if there isn't yet food in it.

 - Let the pan cool down before cleaning it - the coating is fragile.

 - Use a non-abrasive pad to clean this.